Coilover: Description

-Coilovers are found on many vehicles, from RC cars to normal passenger cars, race cars and 4x4 vehicles.
+Coilovers are found on many vehicles, from RC cars to normal passenger cars, race cars and 4×4 vehicles.
 They are sometimes used as a factory suspension option on new cars.
-Coilovers are used in double wishbone suspension systems, and are often a component of MacPherson struts.
+Coilovers are used in double wishbone suspension systems and are often components of MacPherson struts.

-Two of the main types of coilovers are full coilovers and slip-on coilovers.
-Full coilovers are matched up with a shock absorber from the factory, while with slip-on coilovers, the dampers and springs are bought separately and then assembled.
+Two of the main types of coilovers are full and slip-on.
+Full coilovers are matched with dampers from the factory, slip-on coilovers have dampers and springs sourced separately and then assembled.

-There are a large number of companies who make aftermarket coilovers for vehicles, many of which allow the customer to adjust various settings such as ride height and damping.
+There are aftermarket coilovers for vehicles, many of which allow the customer to adjust various settings, such as ride height and damping.
 Camber and caster angles can also be adjusted if the car's suspension allows, and if the coilovers are supplied with adjustable top mounts.
 This high degree of adjustment is what gives coilovers an advantage over typical MacPherson struts.

 Coilovers can be used to lower the vehicle's centre of gravity, and to increase the roll stiffness of the vehicle to reduce weight transfer when the vehicle changes direction.

 Components

-A coilover consists of a damper, with a coil spring encircling it.
-The damper and spring are assembled as a unit prior to installation, and are replaced as a unit when either of the sub-components fails.
+A coilover consists of a damper with a coil spring encircling it.
+The damper and spring are assembled as a unit prior to installation and are replaced as a unit when either of the sub-components fails.

 Some coilovers are adjustable.
 Most, if not all, adjustable coilovers have variable ride height and preload, adjusted using a simple threaded spring perch similar to a nut.
 Alternatively, the damper's threaded body is matched to a threaded bottom mount which allows ride height adjustment without affecting bump travel.
 Most coilovers also have adjustable dampers, which are usually adjusted with an adjustment knob on top of the damper.
 Stiffness can be changed by switching the spring for one with a different spring rate or by adjusting the stiffness of the damper.

 Coilovers are made up of several components, including the damper, coil spring, bushing, bump stops, upper and lower mounts, various nuts and washers, threaded sleeves, and collars.

 Springs

-The purpose of coilover springs is to prevent the chassis from bottoming out, support each individual wheel on the vehicle, and mitigate or reduce body roll when taking turns and cornering, particularly at higher speeds.
-The springs also help to reduce squatting when accelerating and diving when decelerating.
+The purpose of a coilover spring is to support each wheel and reduce body roll when cornering.
+The springs also reduce squatting when accelerating and diving when decelerating.
 They are often used to adjust the vehicle's ride height, which directly affects handling and comfort.